Ada-Developers-Academy/core-unit-1/intro-to-tests/automated-tests.md

 #### Nominal Test Cases

 A nominal test case is a type of test case that describes a piece of core functionality needed for the success of this method.
 This is the test case that verifies that the method does its primary responsibility.
-Nominal test cases are the obvious test cases.
+Nominal test cases are the obvious test cases and often referred to as "happy path" test cases.

 In the case of Addison's astrological software, the first test case listed above is a nominal **positive nominal** test case.
 It checks that given the correct, expected input (the `date`, `location`, and `time`), the functions returns the correct output (a dictionary with the sun, rising, and moon signs).

-A **negative nominal** test case is a type of test case that describes the most obvious, most typical way that a function handles unexpected input.
-Again, consider our test cases outlined above, the second test case falls under this category.
-If we pass in `None` for time, the function does not have enough information to determine the astrological birth chart, and as such, it returns `None`.

 #### Edge Test Cases